Mulperi/angular-handbook/angular-handbook.md

     })
     export class DataService {}

-When Angular creates an instance of a component, it checks the component constructor function for what dependencies it needs.
+When Angular creates an instance of a component, it checks the component constructor function for what dependencies the component needs.
 This is dependency injection.

     @Component({...})
     export class AppComponent {